vesalukkarila/confident-spring-01-backend-without-spring/README.md

 Basics of backend.

 ## Sources
 Based largely on learnings from Marco Behler's course "The confident Spring professional" https://www.marcobehler.com/ which I bought for myself in order to understand the fundamentals of Spring.
-After going through the course twice trying out things on my own.
-Checking source code only when necessary and understanding better how everything works.
+After going through the course twice going at it for the third time.
+Minimal comments for clarity, checking source code only when necessary.

 ## Use
 Endpoints for local use: